-Macro photography is the art of capturing the fine detail of very small subjects that may not be able to be seen by the naked eye.
-Technically, to fall under the term ‘macro’, the subject should be captured with a reproduction ratio of 1:1, i.e. the subject will be captured on the sensor at 100% life size.
+Macro photography is the art of capturing the fine detail of very small subjects that may not be seen by the naked eye.
+Technically, to fall under the category of “macro,” the subject should be captured with a reproduction ratio of 1:1 (i.e., the subject will be captured on the sensor at 100% life-size).

-Telephoto lenses offer extreme magnification but generally have much larger minimum focussing distances pushing the photographer further from the subject and so reducing the reproduction ratio.
-Some telephoto lenses, when combined with camera systems utilising smaller sensors, are able to offer 1:1 magnification (‘true macro’) however, typically, telephoto lenses are limited to close-up photography, at near-macro reproduction ratios.
+Telephoto lenses offer extreme magnification, but generally have much larger minimum focusing distances.
+This pushes the photographer farther from the subject and therefore reduces the reproduction ratio.
+Some telephoto lenses, when combined with camera systems utilizing smaller sensors, are able to offer 1:1 magnification (true macro).
+However, typically, telephoto lenses are limited to close-up photography at near-macro reproduction ratios.

-Using a telephoto lens for such precise work is not without challenge, so here are a few tips to help maximise your chances of getting that near-macro shot, with your telephoto lens:
+Using a telephoto lens for such precise work is not without challenge, so here are a few tips to help maximize your chances of getting that near-macro shot with your telephoto lens:

 - Due to the extreme focal length, the risk of reduced sharpness due to camera shake is higher.
-Therefore, it is imperative to use a tripod and remote shutter release to try and limit lens/camera movement.
+Therefore, it is imperative you use a tripod and a remote shutter release to try to limit camera movement.

-- Even on a tripod, images can still suffer from camera sake.
-Try and use a tripod collar for your telephoto lens, so that the lens is clamped directly to the tripod, reducing the chances of ‘lens wobble’.
-If not, use the ‘1/focal length’ shutter speed rule to help capture sharp images (I always use 1/effective focal length (i.e. multiply your focal length by sensor crop factor to give the focal length in 35 mm terms) when selecting a shutter speed to reduce movement).
+- Even on a tripod, images can suffer from camera shake.
+Try to use a tripod collar for your telephoto lens.
+That way, the lens is clamped directly to the tripod, reducing the chances of lens wobble.
+If not, use the “1/focal length’” shutter speed rule to help capture sharp images.
+(I always use 1/effective focal length, where you multiply your focal length by the sensor crop factor to give the focal length in 35 mm terms.)

 - Be aware of the depth of field.
-Using extreme focal lengths at such close distances can reduce the depth of field to fractions of a millimetre.
-Therefore, to ensure the subject is sharp throughout, use a small enough aperture to ensure the depth of field extends across your whole subject (there are websites and apps to help you do this).
+Using extreme focal lengths at such close distances can reduce the depth of field to fractions of a millimeter.
+Therefore, to ensure the subject is sharp throughout, use a small-enough aperture to ensure the depth of field extends across your whole subject (there are websites and apps to help you do this).

-- Ensure your subject is parallel to the sensor.
-If you want to capture your subject in focus from front to back, ensure that it is parallel to your sensor.
-The depth of field will be so narrow at the extreme focal lengths that you may not have more than a few millimetres to play with.
-Therefore, position yourself accordingly to maximise your chances of capturing a sharp image.
+- If you want to capture your subject in focus from front to back, ensure that it is parallel to your sensor.
+The depth of field will be so narrow at the extreme focal lengths that you may not have more than a few millimeters of depth of field to play with.
+Therefore, position yourself accordingly to maximize your chances of capturing a sharp image.

-- Switch the lens to manual focus.
-If your telephoto lens as an AF/MF switch, switch it to manual focus and compose/focus the shot manually.
-You may find that when focussing manually, the minimum focussing distance decreases meaning that you can get closer to your subject, increasing the magnification.
+- If your telephoto lens has an AF/MF switch, switch it to manual focus and compose/focus the shot manually.
+You may find that, when focusing manually, the minimum focusing distance decreases.
+This means that you can get closer to your subject, increasing the magnification.

-- Use a teleconverter to increase the focal length, but retain same minimum focussing distance.
-This will allow you to significantly increase the magnification of the subject, without having to move any further away.
-Increasing the focal length in this way will have consequences on your choice of shutter speed and aperture, but as long as it is taken into consideration, a teleconverter can successfully be used to increase the reproduction ratio.
+- Use a teleconverter to increase the focal length while retaining the same minimum focusing distance.
+This will allow you to significantly increase the magnification of the subject without having to move any further away.
+Increasing the focal length in this way will have consequences on your choice of shutter speed and aperture, but as long as you take this into consideration, a teleconverter can successfully be used to increase the reproduction ratio.